 WILD WEATHER ELSEWHERE

 Heavy rain was expected to lash other parts of the country later today as well.

 In the South, heavy rain was forecast in Fiordland and Doubtful Sound.

-A severe thunderstorm watch remains in force for Nelson, Buller and the Canterbury high country.
+A severe thunderstorm watch remains in force for Nelson, Buller, Westland and the Canterbury high country.

-Canterbury is being warned of strong winds that could reach up to 120kmh and heavy rain was expected in parts of the area.
+Canterbury is being warned of strong winds that could reach up to 120kmh, while heavy rain is expected in parts of the area.

 In the North Island, Auckland was expected to be hit with heavy rain and possibly severe thunderstorms and hail later today.

 Parts of Northland, Great Barrier and Coromandel are also in line for heavy downfalls.